d41vin/pact/frontend/docs/friendshipSystemSetupGuide.md

 ### Friends List Tests
 - [/] Click friend count on own profile (should open)
 - [/] Click friend count on friend's profile (should open)
-- [/] Click friend count on stranger's profile (should show restricted message) = <no message just restricted cursor shown>
+- [/ DESIGN] Click friend count on stranger's profile (should show restricted message) = <no message just restricted cursor shown. add a "add as friend to view" message. add a "create an account" message for unconnected users.>
 - [ ] View friends list sorted by recent
 - [/] Click friend in list (navigates to profile)
 - [/] Unfriend from list